-From stylish bars, cosy cafes and independent shops, the Cotswolds village of Burford is a stunning place to visit for a weekend trip!
+From stylish bars, cosy cafes and independent shops, the Cotswolds town of Burford is a stunning place to visit for a weekend trip!

 As part of the Cotswolds, Burford gets a fair amount of foot traffic.
 Its famous high street is an impressive area, filled to bursting with plenty of places to shop, eat, and explore.
 The street unfurls down towards the River Windrush, showcasing the medieval bridge that gallops over the water’s surface.